Material operational risks

 HUGO BOSS summarizes risks associated with the suppliers and sourcing markets, as well as quality, logistics and sales and distribution risks under material operational risks.

-HUGO BOSS attaches key importance to the careful selection of suppliers and the establishment and maintenance of long-term strategic relationships.
-However, there is a risk that production from one or more suppliers may break down due to supplier-related factors or incidents affecting a particular region.
+HUGO BOSS attaches great importance to the careful selection of suppliers and the establishment and maintenance of long-term strategic relationships.
+However, there is a risk that production from one or more suppliers may temporarily break down due to supplier factors or incidents affecting a particular region.
 An excessive dependency on individual suppliers or production sites could therefore lead to upheaval in the Group’s supply chain and therefore to sales risks.
-The Group therefore ensures as balanced a distribution of sourcing volumes as possible.
-The production and sourcing process is always coordinated centrally.
+The Group therefore focuses on a balanced distribution of sourcing volumes.
+The production and sourcing process is coordinated centrally.
 Supplier relationships are regularly monitored and evaluated with the aim of identifying risks at the earliest possible opportunity and introducing appropriate measures to ensure the supply of goods.
-Indeed, the largest external supplier made up 8% in fiscal year 2019, and the largest single external production site made up about 5% of the total sourcing volume (2018: 9% and 5% respectively).
-Sourcing and production
+In fiscal year 2020, the largest external supplier once again made up 8% of the total sourcing volume, while the largest single external production site made up about 5% (2019: 8% and 5% respectively).
+Sourcing and Production

 In view of the earthquake risk and possible risks as a result of ongoing political uncertainties, a particularly wide range of measures have been implemented at the Company’s largest production site in Izmir (Turkey) in order to limit the impact on the sales of HUGO BOSS of a possible downturn in production.
-For the majority of production volumes, emergency plans are in place to transfer production to external suppliers.
-Also, the financial risk in the unlikely event of an earthquake is covered by insurance as far as possible.
-Given the measures that have been implemented, Management estimates overall that risks from dependence on individual suppliers or the regional distribution of the sourcing volume are unlikely to occur.
-The associated financial impact, however, could still be high.
+For some production volumes, emergency plans are in place to transfer production to external suppliers.
+Also, the financial risk in the event of an earthquake is partially covered by insurance.
+Despite the measures that have been implemented, Management overall estimates that risks from the dependence on individual suppliers or the regional distribution of the sourcing volume are possible.
+However, the associated financial impact could generally be high.

 The forecasting of sales volumes, planning of production capacities and allocation of raw materials and finished goods as part of the sourcing processes involves scheduling risks.
 Deviations from an appropriate allocation can lead to excess allocation resulting in high inventory levels on the one hand.
-On the other, it can also lead to insufficient allocation and the risk of failing to benefit from sales opportunities.
+On the other hand, it can also lead to insufficient allocation and the risk of lost sales opportunities.
 In order to reduce this risk, the Group is making great efforts to continually improve the outlook quality and to keep making the goods management more flexible across channels and markets.
-In view of the large volumes involved, the risk is considered possible.
+At the same time, HUGO BOSS aims to coordinate purchasing and sales even better in future by further shortening lead times and thus to be able to react even better to market trends and customer needs.
+In view of the large volumes involved, the scheduling risk is in principle considered as possible.
 The associated financial impact could be high depending on their magnitude.

 Overall, the aggregate potential impact of risks associated with suppliers and sourcing markets is considered to be high.
 Aggregated together, the likelihood of occurrence is considered as possible.

 When sourcing materials and manufacturing its products, HUGO BOSS sets exacting standards with regard to quality.
 Thorough quality controls at all stages and the incorporation of customer feedback should contribute to the continuous improvement of the production process.
 Also, both the Company’s own production sites as well as those belonging to partners are regularly monitored to make sure they comply with central quality guidelines.
-Incoming goods checks as well as intensive quality tests at the Metzingen site aim at ensuring the quality standards at HUGO BOSS.
+Incoming goods checks as well as intensive quality tests at the Metzingen site aim at ensuring the high quality standards at HUGO BOSS.
 Nevertheless, the Group considers a certain amount of product returns for quality reasons to be possible.
-The impact on the development of earnings is considered as significant despite the recognition of appropriate provisions for returned goods and the regular review of the amounts recognized.
+However, the impact on the development of earnings is considered to be high despite the recognition of appropriate provisions for returned goods and the regular review of the amounts recognized.
 Sourcing and Production

-HUGO BOSS is exposed to logistics risks, which mainly relate to the temporary downtime or loss of warehouse locations and an accompanying potential loss of turnover.
+HUGO BOSS is exposed to logistics risks, which relate on the one hand to potential interruptions in the transport of goods, for example due to a possible shortage of sea and air freight.
+This directly involves risks of a general increase in freight costs, as well as significant interruptions in the availability of goods.
+In addition, the temporary downtime or loss of warehouse locations may lead to lost sales opportunities.
 The storage of inventories is focused on selected sites operated by HUGO BOSS.
 The distribution centers for hanging goods, flat-packed goods and the European online business, all located in the immediate vicinity of the headquarters in Metzingen, form the core of the Group-wide logistics network.
 Business Activities and Group Structure

-The adherence to comprehensive fire protection and safety measures is continuously monitored at all warehouse locations.
+HUGO BOSS will also work on the continuous optimization of its global logistics platform in future with the aim of continuously improving the efficiency and flexibility of its logistics while at the same time largely minimizing logistics risks.
+In addition, the adherence to comprehensive fire protection and safety measures is continuously monitored at all warehouse locations.
 HUGO BOSS has also taken out insurance to cover the direct financial risk from a loss of goods or equipment in warehouses.
 Based on the measures implemented, the likelihood of occurrence of logistics risks is considered to be unlikely.
-However, the associated financial impacts could in principle be significant.
+However, the associated financial impacts could generally be high.

 Sales and distribution risks